jhpark555/newdocu/docs/index.md

 The MEM_SIZE parameter defines the size of the heap memory, PBUF_RAM, stores the sent and received data.
 If the application requires more data to send, the value of the parameter must be set higher.
 The values of different control blocks are configurable in lwIP.
 For example, MEMP_NUM_NETDB sets the concurrent Domain Name Resolution connections.
-Table 4 lists the current configuration values of these blocks in the SDK.
+Below table lists the current configuration values of these blocks in the SDK.
 These pools are configured and allocated from a buffer reserved only for the lwIP.
 The values are set to pass internal performance test and are expected to fulfill most common use cases.
 However, the number of configured control blocks could limit the maximum concurrent connections created by the network applications in the system, developers can configure these values for a specific use case.